billtcampbell/opennebula-tm-gfs2clvm/README.md

 * Image upload from Sunstone

 	-- One of the new features of OpenNebula 3.4 is the ability to upload images directly from any client machine through the web interface.
 The 		   driver has been modified to take advantage of this functionality.
+Be sure that the OpenNebula frontend has enough space to temporarily hold the image file that's being uploaded (hence the idea of using smaller base images like qcow2, vdi, etc.)

 * Datastore creation in Sunstone

 	-- You can create a GFS2CLVM and select the GFS2CLVM driver when creating a datastore in Sunstone

+* Installation Scripts

+	-- Quick installation scripts for both the OpenNebula front-end and hypervisors (currently only CentOS/RHEL 6.x, will look into developing for Ubuntu/Debian derivatives if time permits)

+* Persistent/Non-Persistent snapshots of suspended virtual machine disks

+	-- In previous logic, it was possible to create a copy of a running virtual machine.
+Without proper snapshot/protection mechanisms, this can be dangerous.
+Added some logic to determine state of the virtual machine prior to copy and will error if virtual machine is running.

+	-- Can create the clone of the suspended VM disk in any configured GFS2CLVM datastore.

+	-- As such, the 'lvm://{VMID}/{DISKID}' path directive when creating an image has been changed to 'snapshot://{VMID}/{DISKID}' to be more descriptive with the source action.

+* Clone of existing image in datastore

+	-- This has been modified to allow clone of image from one datastore to another datastore (volume group)

+	-- Additional logic was added to check if a persistent image is currently in use and the VM is running.

+	-- As such, the 'vol://{IMAGEID}' path directive when cloning an image has been changed to 'image://{IMAGEID}' to be more descriptive with the source action.

 ## INSTALLATION

+You can install the driver for both the hypervisor and front-end by running the included installation scripts.

+---Prerequisites for Front-End:  OpenNebula installed and initially configured

+---Prerequisites for Hypervisors:  Hypervisor (KVM) and Libvirt installed

+* It's probably not a bad idea to restart services or reboot each machine after installation to ensure proper configurations are in place (particularly the Hypervisor hosts)

+## MANUAL INSTALLATION

 Installation is the same as Jan's below, putting the appropriate files into the appropriate directories as labeled.
 Be sure to run the following if running on a CentOS/RHEL based system: